 You would be surprised how many people collect plastic, tin and paper.
 Take out containers are a big one on the; what gets stashed in the home list of things to purge.
 I understand that re-using is a very environmentally friendly thing to do, so perhaps consider donating these items to a school, library, daycare center etc… Or simply recycle them or pack them up.

 Plan this around Garbage and Recycle collection times and get it to the curb OR get it into the car and to the donation center now.
 This may be an item that you add to your service provider list, as many charitable donation centers pick up household items for free.

 This is another step in the DE-cluttering process.
 Most people know how important it is to remove personal photos when listing your property for sale, but if you are unclear, you can read our article for more information on this topic.

 But basically put; it is all about emotionally detaching yourself from the property so that your buyer can visualize themselves living in your home – without distraction.

 There are some exceptions to the rule here; if you have a generic photo of say two people holding hands with their backs to the photographer while looking at a gorgeous church while on vacation, this could be something that becomes artistic, in which case would be acceptable.

 Collectibles are another thing that you should get packed up.
 Why, because they could become damaged while people are touring your home and too many collectibles can become a distraction and appear as visual clutter.

 Your buyers are buying the idea of functionality and organization.

 Many of us tend to keep all your Winter and Summer clothes, in our closets, while some of us may rotate.
-If you do happen to have all your clothes in one closet (or several) then we suggest that you pack up your seasonal clothing and reduce the volume of clothing you keep out during the time your house is on the market.
+If you do happen to have all your clothes in one closet (or several) then we suggest that you pack up your seasonal clothing and reduce the volume of clothing during the time your house is on the market.

 In the same way, go through your linen closet and pack up your winter sheets & blankets and try to live with a more limited supply for the time being.